jeff1evesque/machine-learning/doc/programmatic-interface/model/model-generate.rst

     requests.post(endpoint, headers=headers, data=json_string_here)

-**Note:** more information, regarding how to obtain a valid ``token``, can be further reviewed, in the :doc:`documentation </latest/html/programmatic-interface/authentication/login>`.
+**Note:** more information, regarding how to obtain a valid ``token``, can be further reviewed, in the `documentation </latest/html/programmatic-interface/authentication/login>`_.

 The following properties define the above ``data`` attribute: